Is My Landlord Responsible For Damage to My Property?

 • Purchase a renters insurance policy.

-• Verify that your renters policy will be active for all the years you need it.
+• Please verify that your renter's policy will be active for all the years you need it.

 Why Do Some Landlords Require Renters Insurance?